pucheng-tan/WordFlow-wiki/Design-Research/Persistent-Storage-Details.md

 - the ChallengeContent mode is referenced in multiple documents as a number- in implementation this may change to a string, or a mapping could be made either in the document database or in the application code.

 # Entity Relationship Diagram
 A legend and descriptions are provided.
 Note that documents with "AutoID" as their name represent dynamically created documents that will have an ID generated for them.
-With the exception of Modes, all documents will be created through user activity.
+With the exception of Modes and the ChallengeContent documents, all documents will be created through user activity.
 ![Persistent_Storage_Details.svg](uploads/65e2557cbd59a817c3f833b7acc1eb19/Persistent_Storage_Details.svg)

+# Populating Challenge Content

+# Local Storage
+Schools that have been successfully signed into with the application will be stored locally to auto-populate the sign-in form.
+//TODO: But in what form???
+Text file?